markekraus/PSRAW/docs/Module/Invoke-RedditRequest.md

 The `RedditOAuthToken` does not need to be refreshed before calling `Invoke-RedditRequest`. `Invoke-RedditRequest` will attempt to refresh expired Access Tokens before making any API calls.

-This method is similar to what can be done within automation scripts provided that the `RedditOAuthToken` is not an `Implicit` token.
+This method is similar to what can be done within automation scripts.

 ### -------------------------- EXAMPLE 2 --------------------------
 ```
 $ClientCredential = Get-Credential
-$Scope = Get-RedditOAuthScope
 $Params = @{
     Installed = $True
     Name = 'PSRAW Example App'